lukebaker/action-notify-via-issue/README.md

 doesn't clutter the issues view.
 For subsequent notifications for that same user, this action will create a new comment on the existing issue.

+In order to find the appropriate issue to add a comment to, this action will search for issues that mention the user receiving this notification _and_ an issue that has a title that matches the title for this message.
+In other words, if you're customizing the title, be sure that the title isn't always changing (e.g., by including the commit or date) because that will ensure that this action will create a new issue everytime.
+Issue notifications follow regular GitHub rules:
+1. All watchers of the repo will be notified of the issue creation.

+2. Anyone can unsubscribe from a particular issue.

+3. If you are @ mentioned on an issue, you're automatically subscribed to it even if you previously unsubscribed from it.

+## Motivation

+Default GitHub Action notifications aren't flexible.
+Other solutions involve secondary services (email API gateway or Slack), which aren't always needed.
+Additionally, they require a manual mapping from GitHub users to the appropriate email address or Slack user when notifying individual actors.
+Broadcasting to everyone via an alias or Slack channel can be a nuisance and / or uneccessarily shaming.

+This sidesteps those issues for notifying individuals using GitHub itself and assuming that the user will receive an notification somehow (e.g., email) when they are @ mentioned on an issues.

 ## Basic usage

 ```yaml